Azure/terraform-azurerm-avm-ptn-aks-production/README.md

 Description: (Optional) Configuration for Defender for Cloud integration.
 - `enabled` - (Optional) Whether Defender for Cloud integration is enabled.
 Defaults to `true`.
 - `log_analytics_workspace_id` - (Optional) The resource ID of an existing Log Analytics workspace to use for Defender for Cloud.
-If not specified, and enabled the module will use the LAW settings from the diagnostic configuration.
+If not specified, and enabled the module will create a Log Analytics workspace.

 Type: